-We all know its important, but having consistent good nights of sleep can mean the difference between being full of snot or not.
+We all know it's important, but having consistent good nights of sleep can mean the difference between being sick or not.
 Sleeping allows your body to recover and regenerate, as well as assimilating all your nutrients into its systems like immunity.
-Basically, if your body is tired how the fresh is it gonna fight off the bugs?
+Basically, if your body is tired how the fresh is it going to fight off the bugs?
 Yet another great excuse for a nap.

 Starting your day with fresh fruit and snacking on it throughout the day not only is awesome for general nutrition, but also for boosting vitamin c levels.
 Vitamin C is the biggest and baddest when it comes to anti-inflammatory and flu fighting properties, combine with zinc and you’ve got yourself an immuno-superfood.
 Did you know strawberries have more Vit C than oranges?
 Or that pineapple breaks down mucus and can relieve a sore throat?
 You’re welcome.

 Not only do we want to exercise all year round for the fitness progress and general energy, moving your body in the colder months gets your blood pumping and flowing.
 As you’ve probably guessed by now, this is also great for immunity.
 Specifically the lymphatic system which relies on sweating and blood flow to eliminate toxins and keep you ready to fight off the next bug.
 Also, it means your body temperature gets warmer and you aren’t stuck in perpetual cold hands and feet mode.